nikosch86/investiGator/Readme.md

 script to create droplet / instance on digitalocean or google cloud or setup a manually deployed machine

 with sporestack it is possible to prepay a digitalocean instance using cryptocurrency,
-the refund address can be used to get some of the payment back in case of an error on sporestacks side, seemingly there are no refunds upon early termination of a prepaid instance.
 sporestack supports the standard digitalocean regions, but currently there is no nice way to specify the instance size or image via the API,
 so these values are fixed to the sporestack defaults for now (1GB, 1 Core, ubuntu 16.04)